-First and foremost, the most important thing to include in your contract template or agreement template are the parts that talk about how you’ll get paid.
+First and foremost, the most important thing to include in your contract templates or agreement templates are the parts that talk about how you’ll get paid.
 Unfortunately, a lot of young freelancers feel guilty about asking for money.
 When you first start out, it’s difficult to grasp the true value of your work.

 After your first couple of projects, you’re able to step back and look at how much time was dedicated, what the client got out of it, and what it awarded you in the end.
 The result is usually “I’m charging too little,” or, “I’m not being paid how I’d like to be paid.”